marianavif/notes-archive/golang.md

   - Declare a multiple-valued returnable function:

         func <function-name> (<argument1> <argument-type1>, <argumentN> <argument-typeN>) (<returned-value-type1>, <returned-value-typeN>) <code-block>

+  > Changes to an array parameter will only be local to the function, while changes to a slice parameter will be permanent.

   - Declare a variadic function: